 From Frederick Douglass speaking out against slavery to Hillary Clinton and Donald Trump trying to get your vote, successful people articulate their ideas clearly.

 Some people simply ooze enthusiasm.
-You spend a little time with them and find yourself as geeked about their projects as they are.
+You spend a little time with them and find yourself as geeked out about their projects as they are.

 Enthusiastic people create success because they’re passionate.
 They love what they’re doing, and we all naturally gravitate toward those who radiate excitement and self-confidence.